Preserve Client IP

 Both of the above require the back-end servers to be capable of supporting the respective capability.

-A third and more generic approach is for the Service Engine to use the client IP as the source IP for load-balanced connections from the SE to back-end servers.
+A third and more generic approach is for the Service Engine to use the client IP address as the source IP address for load-balanced connections from the SE to back-end servers.
 This capability is called preserve client IP, one component of Avi Vantage’s default gateway feature, and a property that may be set on/off in application profiles.

 Scope of Preserve Client IP

 As enabling IP routing is a prerequisite for enabling preserve client IP, all the restrictions applicable to enabling IP routing are applicable here.

 - Preserving the client IP address is mutually exclusive with SNAT-ing the virtual services.